-- 22. Beginning in 2011, under the guidance of its new CEO Calvin McDonald, Sears Canada undertook a full diagnostic review of all aspects of its business.
-The purpose of this review, which included an assessment of, among other things, merchandising and marketing, operations and logistics, direct sales (website and catalogue), and the nature and extent of the Company's "retail footprint", was (i) to focus the business on the Company's strengths and (ii) to determine how best to respond to changing market conditions. - 23.
+- 32. Beginning in 2011, under the guidance of its new chief executive officer, Calvin McDonald, Sears Canada undertook a full diagnostic review of all aspects of its business.
+The purpose of this review, which included an assessment of, among other things, merchandising and marketing, operations and logistics, direct sales (website and catalogue), and the nature and extent of the Company's "retail footprint", was (i) to focus the business on the Company's strengths and (ii) to determine how best to respond to changing market conditions. - 33.
 This review culminated in a three-year strategic plan designed to transform the Company over time by renewing and improving its operational performance and re-focusing its retail business on its traditional core strengths.
-This Transformation Plan acknowledged that Sears Canada had strong performance in suburban and smaller centre/rural markets, had "lost its focus" by pursuing urban markets, and was "stuck" without a relevant value proposition for these three distinct markets: rural, suburban, and urban. - 24.
+This Transformation Plan acknowledged that Sears Canada had strong performance in suburban and smaller centre/rural markets, had "lost its focus" by pursuing urban markets, and was "stuck" without a relevant value proposition for these three distinct markets: rural, suburban, and urban. - 34.
 The Transformation Plan, which was carefully considered and approved by the Board, was a "compass" for the business transformation, with annual financial and operational plans functioning as "roadmaps" for the implementation of that transformation.
-The Transformation Plan and annual financial and operational plans included initiatives to improve Sears Canada's operational performance, enhance its core retail business, and unlock value, including through operational changes and capital investment to refresh a number of Sears Canada's stores and thereby improve the performance of the refreshed stores. - 25.
-The Transformation Plan acknowledged the need for Sears Canada to focus on getting the basics of retail right before it could realize any benefit from investing significantly in its retail locations and provided for a disciplined approach to capital investment.
+The Transformation Plan and annual financial and operational plans included initiatives to improve Sears Canada's operational performance, enhance its core retail business, and unlock value, including through operational changes and capital investment to refresh a number of Sears Canada's stores and thereby improve the performance of the refreshed stores.
+Sears Holdings, Lampert, and ESL did not take a direct role in developing Sears Canada's business strategy.

-- 26. In connection with the store refreshes, management recommended a phased approach, with an initial limited phase of refreshes, and a demonstrated return on investment prior to any further or Company-wide implementation of store refreshes.
-The Board authorized the phased approach to capital investment to ensure adequate return for the benefit of the Company. - 27.
+- 35. The Transformation Plan acknowledged the need for Sears Canada to focus on getting the basics of retail right before it could realize any benefit from investing significantly in its retail locations and provided for a disciplined approach to capital investment. - 36.
+In connection with the store refreshes, management recommended a phased approach, with an initial limited phase of refreshes, and a demonstrated return on investment prior to any further or Company-wide implementation of store refreshes.
+The Board authorized the phased approach to capital investment to ensure adequate return for the benefit of the Company. - 37.
 Sears Canada made significant investments in its business as part of the implementation of the Transformation Plan and operating plans in 2012 and 2013.
-Among other things, it: - (a) invested a total of \$165 million in capital expenditures; - (b) invested approximately \$40 million completing the refresh or reset of 58 full-line stores, with emphasis on merchandise presentation and standards; and - (c) invested \$125 million in various other capital projects, including \$8 million in its website, which drove e-commerce growth that exceeded the decline in catalogue. - 28.
+Among other things, it invested - (a) a total of \$165 million in capital expenditures; - (b) approximately \$40 million completing the refresh or reset of 58 full-line stores, with emphasis on merchandise presentation and standards; and - (c) \$125 million in various other capital projects, including \$8 million in its website, which drove e-commerce growth that exceeded the decline in catalogue. - 38.
 As part of the Transformation Plan, management initiated a thorough assessment of the Company's real estate assets to identify unproductive stores and excess space that, in the context of the strategic review, had higher "real estate value" than "trading value", measured by a multiple of "four-wall" EBITDA.
-Management called their initiative "Project Matrix". - 29.
+Management called the initiative "Project Matrix". - 39.
 Project Matrix was not initiated, as alleged, because Sears Holdings, ESL and Lampert "had an immediate need for cash" in early 2013.
-Nor was it devised, as alleged, by Sears Holdings, ESL or Lampert as a "plan to extract cash" from Sears Canada.
-In fact, the Former Directors were not aware of any cash liquidity issues or cash constraints for Sears Holdings, ESL or Lampert while they were directors of Sears Canada.
+Nor was it devised, as alleged, by Sears

 1 EBITDA refers to earnings before interest, tax, depreciation and amortization.
-It is a key measure of a company's operating performance and in particular indicates the cash operating profit of a business.
+It is a key measure of a company's operating performance and, in particular, indicates the cash operating profit of a business.
 It is used by management and investors to assess a company's operational performance by eliminating the effects of financing decisions, accounting decisions, or tax environments.